ZechCodes/fast-protocol/README.md

 # fast-protocol
-A very simple Python model for declaring a protocol for checking if objects provide the desired functionality.
+A very simple Python module to declare protocols for checking if objects provide the desired interface.

 ## Installation
 ```shell